yashwant1810/shazamX-ui/README.md

 `shazamX-ui` is a single-page frontend for audio recognition.
 Users can upload or record a short audio snippet in the browser, which is then matched against the local `shazamX` backend.

+*Note - Vercel deployment runs via ngrok hosted online thru local device.
+It may not be actively online.*

 ## Key Techniques

 - Mic recording using the [MediaRecorder API](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder)